-- Tropical Outlooks are issued when an area in the tropics has a chance of further development.
-You should periodically check in with the WBRZ Weather Team for updates.
+Tropical Outlooks are issued when an area in the tropics has a chance of further development.
+At this stage, you should periodically check in with the WBRZ Weather Team for updates.

-- Advisories are issued for depressions and named storms.
-These come out four times each day, at 4 and 10.
+Advisories are issued for depressions and named storms.
+These come out at least every six hours at 4 and 10.
+Advisories provide the storm position, maximum sustained winds, minimum central pressure and current motion.
 To assess the progress of the system and possible impacts to the United States, you should check in frequently check in with the WBRZ Weather Team on social media for new information the moment it is released.

-- Watches and Warnings are issued when storm impacts are possible or even probable.
-You should check in with the WBRZ Weather Team for a constant stream of information on News 2, wbrz.com, the WBRZ WX App. and social media.
+Watches and Warnings are issued when storm impacts are possible or even probable.
+You should check in with the WBRZ Weather Team for a constant stream of information on all platforms.
 Begin to take action on the hurricane plan you put together before the season.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.

 The Louisiana Red Cross gives out free smoke alarms in two neighborhoods

 LSU to wear uniforms saluting fallen WWI heroes Saturday

 Mega Millions jackpot reaches $1 billion ahead of Friday drawing

 Power restored in downtown Baton Rouge after electrical fire causes hours-long outage

 Frustrated commuters call for officials to "raise hell" after Sunshine Bridge closure